BharathKanagala/aboutme/README.md

 - [Webpage](https://github.com/BharathKanagala/aboutme "Webpage")
 - [Source]()
 ## About
-These repository is  to view a basic markdown weppage.
+These repository is  to view a basic markdown webpage.
 It tells about how to interact with github to create repos and publish.
 ## Recommended tools
 1. [Html](https://www.tutorialspoint.com/html_online_training/index.asp "Html"): Html is basic tool to create repo.
 1. [CSS](https://www.tutorialspoint.com/css_online_training/index.asp "CSS"): CSS.